colonyos/colonies/README.md

 make test
 ```

-# New features under development
+# Roadmap 1.0 release
+* **Cronjobs**
+* **DAG-based workflows**
-* **Decentralization.** A built-in Distributed Hash table (Kademlia) to make it possible to create federations of Colonies Servers to enable self-sovereignty and trust chains.
+* **Improved support for Decentralization.** A built-in Distributed Hash table (Kademlia) to make it possible to create federations of Colonies Servers to enable self-sovereignty and trust chains.
 Each Colonies Server can join a global overlay network of connected Colonies Servers on the Internet, similar to technologies like IPFS.